dhruv-sirohi/GTAV-Imitation-Learning/README.md

 # Autonomous Driving in GTA V using Imitation Learning

-Using imitation learning to teach an agent to drive vehicles in GTA V, with the hopes of potentially applying the trained agent to real-world control tasks.
+Using imitation learning to teach an agent to drive vehicles in GTA V, with the hopes of eventually applying the trained agent to real-world control tasks.

 ## Algorithm Overview